herdiagusthio/leetcode/longest-consecutive-sequence/EXPLANATION.md

 - Time: O(n) average — every number is inserted once and visited at most twice (once as a set element, once during expansion).
 - Space: O(n) for the set.

-## Why this avoids repeated work
-We only expand sequences from numbers that do not have a predecessor.
-This guarantees each consecutive sequence is expanded exactly once, preventing O(k^2) behavior on chains of length k.

 ## Implementation notes
+- We only expand sequences from numbers that do not have a predecessor.
+This guarantees each consecutive sequence is expanded exactly once.
 - We use `map[int]struct{}` as a set to minimize memory overhead compared to `map[int]bool`.
-- If the value range is known and small, an indexed boolean slice can be faster and use less memory than a map.
-- The provided benchmark creates a long consecutive array to measure the performance of the expansion loop.